salmaanrizvi/jukebox-views-ios-0616/README.md

 #### `FISPlaylist`

 1 — Create the class files for `FISPlaylist`.
 It should inherit from `NSObject` and contain two properties, a mutable array called `songs` and a string called `text`.
 Declare the following methods:
-  * `textForSongs` which returns an `NSString`,
   * `sortByTitle` which provides no return,
   * `sortByArtist`, which provides no return,
   * `sortByAlbum`, which provides no return, and
   * `songForTrackNumber:` which takes one `NSUInteger` argument and returns a `FISSong` object.
   Define the methods to default implementations and run the tests.

 2 — Override the default initializer.
-It should set the `songs` array to the result of the following `generateSongObjects method:
+It should set the `songs` array to the result of the following `generateSongObjects method below (we'll save you some typing):

 ```objc
 - (NSMutableArray *)generateSongObjects